utkuKutkut/Exchange-Rates-with-React-Native/README.md

 ![](https://github.com/utkuKutkut/Exchange-Rates-with-React-Native/blob/master/Images/web3.png)
 **Our mobile application works successfully.** \
 <br><br>
-### You can find all the working files in this repository and use freely.
+### You can find all the working files in this repository.
 Notice that The Microsoft Azure websites I use may be expired, but you can create your own resources for freely